It's not what you know, it's who you know.

 BONUS -TOPS User Group [Private]

 Being TOPS, I couldn't pass up an opportunity to toot our own horn just a little bit.
 For users of TOPS Software, we also have a LinkedIn group, the TOPS User Group, where users of the software can get together and discuss the program and how they can make the most of it in their organization.
-This group gets an added bonus - first notice on all upcoming program updates.
-This is a great way to get a heads up before the rest of our users on when new features or products are coming.
+It's a little slow, but we have our moments!

 *Image credit: Gerd Altmann via Pixabay